GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 ### Select all data

 Run the following SQL statement to query all rows in the table.
-Then you can switch to the `Chart` tab to see the visualized data.
+After getting the results, click the `Chart` tab to see the visualized data.
+You can choose `Group By` options to make the visualized data group by `hostname` and `environment`.

 ``` sql
 SELECT * FROM cpu_metrics ORDER BY ts DESC;